yilmazbingo/rust-snake-game/RustLangBook/ownership.md

 ## Slices

 Slices lets you reference a contiguous sequence of elements within a collection instead of referencing the entire collection.
 Slices do not take the ownership of the underlying the data.
+Since a slice can be any length, slices can’t be stored directly in variables or passed as function arguments.
+Slices are always passed by reference.

 ```rs
 fn first_word(s: &String) -> usize {